 The $100 kit: bare essentials that actually clean

-$40 buys the three items 90% of detailing actually is: a pH-neutral shampoo, a mitt that does not grind grit into paint, and a drying towel that does not put swirls back in.
+$40 buys the three items that do most of the work: a pH-neutral shampoo, a mitt that does not grind grit into paint, and a drying towel that does not put swirls back in.
 Goal: "your car is clean, sealed, and looking sharp," not "correction-perfect."
 Most owners stay at this tier for years.

-AMMO NYC's Starter Kit, from working pro Larry Kosilla, ships only four product categories: a strong signal the minimum kit is genuinely small.
+A working pro's starter kit ships only four product categories, a strong signal the minimum kit is genuinely small.

 Wash essentials (~$40)